0xbaaaadf8/chromeos-session/README.md

 # chromeos-session

+## This project isn't abandoned (yet,) but it's still not done.

 ## Please read this file carefully before using this!
 Many features are not present or are not working properly.
 Do not use the lock function, as anybody can type in something random to get in.
 Additionally, do not store any sensitive data on the Chromium OS environment.

 In layman's terms, this is [lightdm-login-chromeos](https://github.com/dz0ny/lightdm-login-chromeos) updated.

-As I'm dumb when in comes to the internals of Chromium OS, I consider this to be pre-release until I gain more experience with it.
+As I'm clueless when in comes to the internals of Chromium OS, I consider this to be pre-release until I gain more experience with it.

 Additionally, this fork no longer downloads the lastest Chromium builds; It downloads a build that is stable (or a beta build that is fairly close to stable.)
 This change was made because the latest versions might bring some changes which prevent the build from running properly.
 I'll revert my decision when this becomes a problem.